-Near my house, there is a small shopping center dominated by Asian-owned businesses.
+Near my house, there is a small shopping centre dominated by Asian-owned businesses.
 There is a Thai restaurant, an Asian market, a Taekwondo studio…and a “dollar store” featuring a variety of cheap goods, mostly made in China.

 I love the Asian dollar store.
-They have everything: random bits of hardware, freaky colored contacts, luggage, wigs and so much more.
+They have everything: random bits of hardware, freaky coloured contacts, luggage, wigs and so much more.
 They also make some rather interesting merchandising decisions, like interspersing saw blades amongst the pedicure supplies.

 The Oxygen Bar